apprenticeharper/DeDRM_tools/FAQs.md

 After restarting the Kindle program any books previously downloaded in KFX format will no longer open.
 You will need to remove them from your device and re-download them.
 All future downloads will use the older Kindle formats instead of KFX although they will continue to be placed in one individual subdirectory per book.

-#### Another Note on KFX
+#### Decrypting KFX
-It now possible, but not easy, to convert books from KFX to other formats in calibre by installing the optional KFX Input plugin.
-The lack of automatic DRM removal makes this process difficult so it is not recommended unless there is no other alternative, such as for Indic language books only available in KFX.
-There is a windows-only KFX DRM rmeoval program in the repository, but not yet integrated into the tools.
+Thanks to work by several people, the tools can now decrypt KFX format ebooks from Kindle for PC.
+In addition to the DeDRM plugin, calibre users will also need to install jhowell's KFX Input plugin which is available through the standard plugin menu in calibre, or directly from [his plugin thread](https://www.mobileread.com/forums/showthread.php?t=291290) on Mobileread.

 #### Thanks
-Thanks to jhowell for his investigations into KFX format and workarounds.
+Thanks to jhowell for his investigations into KFX format and the KFX Input plugin.
 Some of these instructions are from [his thread on the subject](https://www.mobileread.com/forums/showthread.php?t=283371) at MobileRead.

 ## Where can I get the latest version of these free DRM removal tools?
 Right here at github.
 Just go to the [releases page](https://github.com/apprenticeharper/DeDRM_tools/releases) and download the latest zip archive of the tools, named DeDRM\_tools\_X.X.X.zip, where X.X.X is the version number.
 You do not need to download the source code archive.